ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

    contributing to Py-ART?"

 Figure 7 shows the average ranking with the most common barrier being "Just not enough time".
-This is not surprising as many researchers would not be judged by open source contributions and would not value such in advancing their careers.
+This is not surprising, as many researchers would not be judged by open source contributions and would not value such in advancing their careers.
 The second most common is "I do not think I have done anything worth contributing".
 This is more than likely a misunderstanding as even things as simple as correcting typographical errors in the documentation is a welcome contribution and small changes are much easier to accept than more substantial changes.
 The lowest ranking issue is to do with intellectual property issues.
-This is pleasing as it means there are few institutional roadblocks to our users contributing.
+This is pleasing, as it means there are few institutional roadblocks to our users contributing.

 3 Proposed Governance Structure